-Too much sugar is bad.
-But if your child has a sweet tooth, you could switch to low-sugar and low-fat dessert alternatives, such as low-fat flavored yogurt, fruit salads or low-sugar sweet treats.
-You could also make your girl’s favorite desserts healthier by adding fruits, nuts or crackers to it.
+Too much sugar intake is bad.
+But if your child has a sweet tooth, you could switch to low-sugar and low-fat dessert alternatives, such as low-fat flavored yogurt, fruit salads, or low-sugar sweet treats.
+You could also make your girl’s favorite desserts healthier by adding fruits, nuts, or crackers to it.

-Let your girl drink enough water to keep her body hydrated.
+Let your girl drink enough water to maintain adequate hydration.
 Not drinking enough water may also make the child hungry more often.
-So, drinking sufficient water will keep those hunger pangs at bay and the metabolism rate up.
+So, drinking enough water will keep those hunger pangs at bay and the metabolism rate up.

 According to the US Center For Disease Control and Prevention (CDC), “Getting enough water every day is important for your health.
 Healthy people meet their fluid needs by drinking when thirsty and drinking with meals.
-Substituting water for one 20-ounce sugar-sweetened soda will save you about 240 calories.”
-(2)
+Substituting water for one 20-ounce sugar-sweetened soda will save you about 240 calories (6).”

 Any food that offers no nutritional value qualifies as junk food and should be avoided.
 Such food can lead to excess weight gain as our body doesn’t use up the junk food for anything good.
 It just accumulates as empty calories.
 Talk to your girl about healthy and unhealthy foods and explain why she should avoid junk food.

 Teenage girls could become vulnerable to fad diets or come under peer pressure.
 But as a parent, you can help your daughter eat right and follow a healthy lifestyle.
 To help you with that, we have created two sample meal plans that you can use as a reference to chalk up the ideal diet for your teen girl.